nushell/nu_scripts/modules/recursion/README.md

 ## Tips and Caveats

-Currently, in versions of Nushell less than 1.0 or about, writing normal recursive functions that use stack depts of less than 700 will be Ok.
+Currently, in versions of Nushell less than 1.0 or about, writing normal recursive functions that use stack depths of less than 700 will be Ok.
 For larger values that might cause the stack to overflow modifying the structure of the function could result in lower space complexity, especially with regard to the stack.